arialdomartini/arialdomartini.github.io/_posts/2020-12-08-explicit-implementation.md

 `Foo()` needs to be `public` regardless of how it was designed to be consumed.
 That's unfortunate.

-Even worse, marking it as `public` in the class is not enough: the compiler would complain that also the upstream method in `ISomeService` needs to be made `public`.<br/>
-So, the problem would propagate up to the whole interface.
+Even worse, marking it as `public` in the class is not enough: the compiler would complain that also the upstream method in `ISomeService` needs to be made `public`.
+So, **the problem would propagate up to the whole interface**.

 ```csharp
 interface ISomeService